ud-ai/College_ERP/README.md

 A modular Android app (Kotlin + Jetpack Compose + Hilt) implementing a lightweight college ERP.

-Work in progress.
+CollegeLightERP is a lightweight college ERP app with admissions, fees/receipts, hostel allocation, exam records, and an admin dashboard.
+It supports offline reads with Room and syncs with Firestore when online.
 This repo is configured for Firebase Emulators and local development.

 ## Quick start